ritwikshaw/ritwikshaw/README.md

 ###

-<p align="left">My name is Ritwik, and I have been a full-stack software Developer for the past 3 years.
-Proficient in modern frameworks and cloud technologies.
-I design and develop robust applications and solutions to meet diverse business needs.</p>
+<p align="left">Hi, I'm Ritwik.
+I've been working as a full-stack software developer for the past three years.
+Proficient in modern frameworks and cloud technologies, I specialize in designing and developing robust applications and solutions tailored to diverse business needs.</p>

 ###